maxaeon/EQ-bench/README.md

 **Note:** This repository is the initial public release (tagged `ai-eq-bench-public`) and may later migrate under the ML Commons umbrella.

+## Project Disclosure
+This work is supported by external funding from Inflection AI to ensure its release under an open-source license (MIT).
+There is no commercial ownership of the outputs.
+All contributions are published for public use and reuse.

 Welcome to the **AI EQ Research Hub**.
 We are committed to collaboratively developing, refining, and promoting standardized benchmarks for assessing emotional intelligence in artificial intelligence systems.
 You can find our deployed page [here](https://maxaeon.github.io/EQ-bench/).